VernierST/godirect-examples/python/readme.md

 # Getting Started with Vernier Go Direct® Sensors and Python

-This guide shows you how to get started writing Python programs to communicate with the sensors on-board your Vernier Go Direct<sup>1</sup> device.
-The guide contains the following topics:
+This guide shows you how to get started writing Python and VPython programs to communicate with the sensors on-board most Vernier Go Direct<sup>1</sup> devices.

+There is a separate guide for [Getting Started with Vernier Go Direct Sensors and Web VPython](https://github.com/VernierST/godirect-examples).
+This is an exciting option for the following reasons:

+- Web VPython runs in a browser.
+- Web VPython allows coding in Python with no installation required!
+- Includes support for Chromebooks, Windows® 10, macOS®, and Linux (including Raspberry Pi)

+Note that we also have a [Getting Started with Vernier LabQuest® and Python](https://github.com/VernierST/labquest-examples) guide for using Vernier LabQuest sensors with Python.

+This guide contains the following topics:

 - [Getting Started Requirements](#getting-started-requirements)
 - [Install Python 3](#install-python-3)